kghaby/GeKiM/README.md

 # GeKiM (Generalized Kinetic Modeler)

 ## Description
-GeKiM (Generalized Kinetic Modeler) is a Python package designed for creating, interpreting, and modeling arbitrary kinetic schemes with a focus on covalent inhibition.
-Schemes are defined by the user in a dictionary of species and transitions.
-These are then used to create instances of the NState class, which include methods of simulating and analyzing itself.
+GeKiM (Generalized Kinetic Modeler) is a Python package designed for creating, interpreting, and modeling arbitrary kinetic schemes.
+Schemes are defined by the user in a dictionary of species and transitions, which is used to initialize an instance of the NState class.
+Choose (or make) and initialize a simulator for the instance and run it.
+Included applications are focused on covalent inhibition.

-The package also contains classes for common schemes, which come with scheme-specific analyses and metrics (e.g., ThreeState.KI, AXD.jacobian).

 ## Installation
 With pip: